-development since stand-replacing disturbance.
-We defined old growth as stands with an old-growth habitat index (Spies et al. 2007) of $\geq$ 0.75.
-The index is calculated from stand age, density of live trees $\geq$ 100 cm dbh, diameter diversity index (McComb et al. 2002), density of large snags ( $\geq$ 50 cm dbh and $\geq$ 15 m tall), and total down wood volume.
+Structural condition classes.-We used the spatial predictions from the structure model to map seven structural condition classes that describe stages of forest development since stand-replacing disturbance.
+We defined old growth as stands with an old-growth habitat index (Spies et al., this volume) of ≥ 0.75 .
+The index is calculated from stand age, density of live trees ≥ 100 cm DBH, diameter diversity index (McComb et al. 2002), density of large snags (≥ 50 cm DBH and ≥ 15 m tall), and total down wood volume.
 Stands not qualifying as old growth were classified into a structural condition class based on quadratic mean diameter and crown cover.

-Tree-level elements of vegetation structure.-We used spatial predictions from the structure model to map specific elements of vegetation structure important as wildlife habitat and to ecosystem function: large live and dead remnant trees from a previous stand removed by stand-replacing disturbance (usually clearcut harvest), large dead wood (standing snags and down wood), and hardwoods.
-A tree was defined as a remnant if it met either of these criteria: (1) plot has <40% cover and tree is ≥50 cm dbh; or (2) plot has ≥40% cover, plot quadratic mean diameter (QMD) is <50 cm, and tree dbh is at least 50 cm greater than the plot QMD.
+Tree-level elements of vegetation structure.-We used spatial predictions from the structure model to map specific elements of vegetation structure important as wildlife habitat and ecosystem function: large live and dead remnant trees from a previous stand removed by stand-replacing disturbance (usually clearcut harvest), large dead wood (standing snags and down wood), and hardwoods.
+A tree was defined as a remnant if it met either of these criteria: (1) plot has < 40% cover and tree is \geq 50 cm DBH; or (2) plot has \geq 40% cover, plot quadratic mean diameter (QMD) is < 50 cm, and tree DBH is at least 50 cm greater than the plot QMD.
 This rule was applied to live trees, snags, and down wood.